 ”He can help us," Cirelli told his Thunderbolts team.
 "Guys who are pitching are going to lose some innings.
 Guys who are hitting are going to lose at-bats.
 If he gets us to Omaha [for the College World Series] and we win another ring, no one’s going to be complaining.”

 The Thunderbolts team watched "Nabryt" slug homer after homer in batting practice before quickly realizing, "That's Kris Bryant."
 (CSN Chicago - March 2016)

-In a pregame ceremony, Kris received the Players Choice Award as the 2015 NL Outstanding Rookie.
+In an April 2016 pregame ceremony, Kris received the Players Choice Award as the 2015 NL Outstanding Rookie.
 Selected in a secret ballot of all National League players, Bryant received his Players Choice Award from teammate Jake Arrieta.

-In 2015 Bryant hit 26 home runs and drove in 99 runs to set rookie records for the Cubs.
+In 2015, Bryant hit 26 home runs and drove in 99 runs to set rookie records for the Cubs.
 His play also helped the Cubs reach the postseason and earned Bryant a spot on the NL All-Star team.
-In recognition, the Major League Baseball Players Trust provided a charitable contribution of $20,000 to the Wounded Warrior Project, Bryant's personal selection.
-(Stavenhagen - MLB.com - 4/17/16)
+(Stavenhagen - MLB.com - 4/17/2016)

 Bryant is confident and he likes to have fun, but he's also polite, respectful and hesitant to draw attention to himself.
 He works hard and listens to is coaches.
 He's the humble player who calls his dad after most games.

 He has no problem saying no to the things he doesn't want to do, but he embraces the opportunities that sound fun, confident in the belief that taking time away from the game to clear his head will ultimately make him a better player.